Waterland (novel)

-Waterland is a 1983 novel by Graham Swift, set in the Fenland of eastern England.
+Waterland is a 1983 novel by Graham Swift published by William Heinemann.
+It is set in The Fens of eastern England.
 It won the Guardian Fiction Prize, and was shortlisted for the Booker Prize.

-In 1992, it was adapted into a film, starring Jeremy Irons.
+In 1992, it was adapted into a film directed by Stephen Gyllenhaal, starring Jeremy Irons.

 Themes

 Waterland is concerned with the nature and importance of history as the primary source of meaning in a narrative.
 For this reason, it is associated with new historicism.
 Waterland can also be said to fall under the category of postmodern literature.
 It has characteristics associated with postmodern literature, such as a fragmented narrative style, where events are not told in chronological order.
 An unreliable narrator is also present.
 Major themes in the novel include storytelling and history, exploring how the past leads to future consequences.

 The plot of the novel revolves around loosely interwoven themes and narrative, including the attraction of the narrator's brother to his girlfriend/wife, a resulting murder, a girl having an abortion that leaves her sterile, and her later struggle with depression.
 As an adult woman, she kidnaps a baby.

 This personal narrative is set in the context of a wider history, of the narrator's family, the Fens in general, and the eel.